 Later British Literature

-Students of later British literature can take advantage of 4-5 seminars per year, as their MA or PhD requirements permit.
-(For a list of recent courses in later British literature, click the link at right.)
+Students of later British literature can take advantage of 2-3 seminars per year, as their MA or PhD requirements permit.
 MA students are all required to take one course in post-1700 British literature as a general requirement, but they may opt to expend some or all of their 15 elective hours in post-1700 British courses as well, and/or to write a thesis in a particular later British field.
 PhD students may choose to specialize in a particular area of later British literature, in which case they must take up to 18 hours of courses directly relevant to the area of specialization, and they must also take qualifying examinations and write the dissertation in that area.
-The large number of faculty in later British literature makes it very easy for MA and PhD students alike to form the necessary advisory committees for the thesis or dissertation.
-It also benefits students that faculty in this group routinely teach courses in research methods and bibliography, feminist theory, narrative theory, cultural studies, and book history.
-Students can draw from faculty, then, for literary, historical, and theoretical expertise alike.

 There is also a Later British faculty and graduate student reading group that regularly meets.

 For more information about Later British specialization or for general information about graduate study in English at Texas Tech University, please contact Dr. Alison Rukavina.